 We are committed to putting the nation on a sound fiscal path.
 We recognize that this will require a combination of revenue increases, spending cuts and reforms to our major entitlement programs.

 We need to take full advantage of America’s remarkable economic potential.
-This includes respect for markets; promote responsible free trade; build and maintain a twenty-first century infrastructure; create a more efficient tax system; restore fiscal sanity by bringing the overall budget back in balance; and rebuild our international institutions to handle modern issues that transcend national borders.
+This includes respecting our markets; promoting responsible free trade; building and maintaining a twenty-first century infrastructure; creating a more efficient tax system; restoring fiscal sanity by bringing the overall budget back in balance; and rebuilding our international institutions to handle modern issues that transcend national borders.

 We believe in putting the nation’s long-term interests ahead of the electoral interests of a political party or any narrow interest group.

-Government should be pragmatic.
-Solve problems.
-Rather than a rigid ideology, governance is a process.
-We ask: what’s the problem we’re trying to address, why isn’t the market fixing it, and what policy would produce a better outcome?
-What are the tradeoffs?
-Then, take appropriate action that makes us collectively better off than we are today.
+Government should be pragmatic and solve problems.
+Rather than a rigid ideology, governance should be a process where we come together and ask: What is the problem we're trying to address?
+Why isn't the market fixing it?
+What policy would produce a better outcome?
+And what are the tradeoffs to implementing this new policy?
+After weighing these considerations, the government should then take appropriate action that makes us collectively better off than we are today.